“It was a chain of stories clinging to stories, of love clinging to love. It was an inheritance he did not know how to pass on.”

-Set against the rugged west coast of Shetland, in a community faced with extinction, The Valley at the Centre of the World is a novel about love and grief, family and inheritance, rapid change and an age-old way of life.
+Set against the rugged west coast of Shetland, this is a novel about family and inheritance, rapid change and an age-old way of life.
 The exquisite debut novel from one of Scotland’s most exciting new writers

 Shetland: a place of sheep and soil, of harsh weather, close ties and an age-old way of life.
-A place where David has lived all his life, like his father and grandfather before him, but where he abides only in the present moment.
+A place where David has lived all his life, like his father and grandfather before him.
+A place that Alice has fled to after the death of her husband.
 A place where Sandy, a newcomer but already a crofter, may have finally found a home.
-A place that Alice has fled to after the death of her husband.
+But times do change, and the valley that they all call home must change with them, or be forgotten.

 The debut novel from one of our most exciting new literary voices, The Valley at the Centre of the World is a story about community and isolation, about what is passed down, and what is lost between the cracks.